The Florida State Constitution declares that the

 other branches.
 It is basically the same governmental model found

 at the national level and in all 50 states.
 The Office of Program Policy Analysis and Government Accountability provides an organizational chart of Florida's government structure.
+The Florida House of Representatives has published the 2013-2014 edition of the Florida Handbook, which includes an overview of Florida government.

 The EXECUTIVE branch is the law-administering